readyplayerme/rpm-unreal-avatar-creator/README.md

 A demo map is included in the plugin for demonstrating how the **Sample Avatar Creator** opens at runtime.
 It is located in the `RpmAvatarCreator\Content\Maps` folder.

-## Show Avatar Creator
+## Integration

 AvatarCreator is a widget that can be added to the map.
 Inside of the DemoMap we create and add the widget to the viewport.
 **AvatarCreator** can be customized by providing default values when the widget is created.
 We need to subscribe to the **Avatar Saved** event to get the url when the avatar is saved.
+We need to subscribe to the **Avatar Selected** event as well to get the url when the avatar is selected from the list of the user avatars.
-Additionally we can load an avatar with this url.
+Additionally we can load an avatar with this url afterwards.

 ![Screenshot_20230221_060932](https://user-images.githubusercontent.com/3124894/229149539-1ae0e7a5-c9ae-4671-b6e1-e267e14fd204.png)